shiraz2003/news-scraper-python/README.md

 # news-scraper-python
-“A Python script to scrape top headlines from BBC News"
+“A Python script to scrape top headlines from AL-Jazeera News"